Residents group pic 2022 v2

 Dombrowski, Katya Surgical Pathology Assistant, JHU

-Marcano-Bonilla, Lorena Cytopathology fellow, JHU
+Marcano-Bonilla, Lorena Cytopathology Fellow, JHU

 Mikula, Michael Surgical Pathology Assistant, JHU

-Norwood, Abigayle Breast Pathology Assistant, JHU
+Norwood, Abigayle Breast Pathology Assistant, JHU;

-Sanchez, Sandra Cytopathology fellow, JHU
+Sanchez, Sandra Cytopathology fellow, JHU;

-Sheahon, Kathleen Pathologist, U of M BWMC
+Sheahon, Kathleen Surgical Pathology, UCSF; Dermatopathology, Stanford Pathologist, University of Maryland, BWMC

 Sohn, Andrew Molecular Genetic Pathology, MD Anderson